-Acute violations of environmental laws and regulations are also witnessed in the two main SOEs operating in this industry.
-According to ASF1, workers of these enterprises are exposed to dangerous vapors both at the work place and their nearby residential areas where wastes are being dumped into potable water.
-This is supported by different FTDES studies.
-One of the studies pointed to how both mentioned companies are responsible for dangerous diseases as well as polluting water, soil, and air (Ben Othman & Mabrouki, 2021).
-Another study discussed how the CPG improperly store its extracted phosphate in open air resulting in polluting the air of the Redeyef.
-The volume of the stored extracted millions of tons-worth of phosphate has increased since 2017 as a result of frequent work stoppage due to social protests (Irouche et al., 2021, pp. 114-115).
+According to ASF1, CPG and GCT workers are exposed to dangerous vapors both at the workplace and in their nearby residential areas, where wastes are dumped into potable water.
+This is supported by different FTDES studies pointing to how both companies are responsible for the spread of dangerous diseases among local communities because of pollution (Ben Othman and Mabrouki, 2021).
+For instance, the industrial activities of the GCT in Gabes are blamed for the widespread respiratory, skin, and cancer diseases among the city inhabitants (Irouche et al., 2021, pp. 116-120).
+According to another study, the CPG improperly stored its extracted phosphate in the open air, resulting in polluting the air of the Redeyef.
+The volume of the millions of tons of extracted stored phosphate has increased since 2017 as a result of frequent work stoppages due to social protests (Irouche et al., 2021, pp. 114-115).